-Mid-January: Bring copies of the nominated books along to the January EC meeting.
+The following instructions are based from previous years when we could convene the meeting face-to-face.
+The Publications Secretary bring copies of the nominated books along to the January EC meeting.
 Each EC member identifies two books and agrees to review them.
 Identify and contact additional reviewers outside of the EC as required.
 You should have found all reviewers and sent the books and review forms (see enclosed) out to them by early February.
 For ease of communication, it is useful to collate a mailing list and send all email communication to that Bcc, with yourself as the visible addressee.
 NEVER disclose a reviewer's identity to anyone (authors, publishers, other reviewers, colleagues, fellow BAAL EC members etc) at any stage of the review process and not even after the prize has been awarded.
 (Exception: If a reviewer of the winning title agrees to have their review published in Applied Linguistics, see below.)
 You can send anonymous reviews to the author or respective other reviewer after getting the reviewer's consent.
 Reviewers can and should be from all over the world, and if a book is interdisciplinary, reviewers should ideally be from the respective areas.
 Send one copy to each reviewer on the fastest way possible; BAAL will refund postage and mailing.
-The absolute deadline is mid-February.
+The absolute deadline for allocating reviews is mid-February.